Tensor categories for vertex operator superalgebra extensions: Applications

 We begin by discussing the notions of simplicity of objects in $\repA$ and $\underline{\repA}$.
 Recall from \cref{SCabelian} that $\sC$ is abelian and from \cref{rem:RepAnotab} that $\repA$ is not necessarily abelian (although its underlying category $\underline{\repA}$ is abelian).
 For this reason, some care is needed in dealing with the notion of simple object in $\repA$.
 It is useful to define simplicity in $\repA$ and $\underline{\repA}$ in terms of submodules: \begin{defi} An \textit{$A$-submodule} of an object $(X,\mu_X)$ in $\repA$ is an object $W$ of $\sC$ together with an injection $h:W\rightarrow X$ such that $\im(\mu_X\circ (\id_A\boxtimes h))\subseteq\im(h)$.
 We say that two $A$-submodules $(W,h)$ and $(\widetilde{W},\widetilde{h})$ are \textit{equivalent} if there is an $\sC$-isomorphism $k: W\rightarrow\widetilde{W}$ such that $\widetilde{h}\circ k =h$. \end{defi}

-\begin{rema} In the context of a vertex operator superalgebra extension $V\subseteq A$ where $V$ is contained in the even part of $A$, an equivalence class of $A$-submodules of an object $(X,\mu_X)$ in $\repA$ amounts to a not-necessarily-$\ZZ/2\ZZ$-graded subspace of $X$ that is closed under the vertex operator $Y_X$ for $A$ acting on $X$. \end{rema}
+\begin{rema} For a vertex operator superalgebra extension $V\subseteq A$ with $V$ contained in the even part of $A$, an equivalence class of $A$-submodules of an object $(X,\mu_X)$ in $\repA$ amounts to a not-necessarily-$\ZZ/2\ZZ$-graded subspace of $X$ that is closed under the vertex operator $Y_X$ for $A$ acting on $X$. \end{rema}

 \begin{defi} Supppose $A$ is a vertex operator superalgebra extension of $V$ such that $V\subseteq A^\even$.
 An object $(X,\mu_X)$ is \textit{simple} as an object of $\repA$, respectively as an object of $\underline{\repA}$, if $0$ and $X$ are the only $A$-submodules, respectively the only $\ZZ/2\ZZ$-graded $A$-submodules, of $X$ up to equivalence. \end{defi}